khadijapaderwala/software-development-group-project-team-vivaldi/README.md

 ## SQL Database

 ## Data
 The data we have used in our web browser was obtained from various sources.
 Below is a brief description of where to find the relevant data.
+For further information on how we used the data and how you can replicate this refer to the sofware documentation.

 ### Genome Wide Association Study Data (GWAS)
 The type 1 diabetes GWAS data was obtained from https://www.ebi.ac.uk/gwas/efotraits/MONDO_0005147.